egonmedhatten/online-cp/README.md

     cp.learn_one(obj, lab)
 ```
 The output will be ```(inf, inf)``` for the first 19 predictions, after which we will typically see meaningful prediction sets.

+## Future considerations
+We will initally focus on regression, but online classification is actually easier.
+A simple class that uses e.g. scikit-learn classifiers to define nonconformity measure could be easily implemented.

+There are at least three commonly used regularisations used in linear regression, all of which are compatible with the kernel trick.
+* $L1$ (Lasso)
+* $L2$ (Ridge)
+* Linear combination of the above (Elastic net)

+All of these can be conformalized, and at least Ridge can also be used in conformal predictive systems (CPS).

+Another relatively simple regressor is the k-nearest neighbours algorithm, which is very flexible as it can use arbitrary distances.
+It is particularly interesting in the CPS setting.
+The distance can be measured in feature space as defined by a kernel.

+Ridge and KNN are described in detail in Algorithmic Learning in a Random World.
+Lasso and Elastic net are conformalised in the paper Fast Exact Conformalization of Lasso using Piecewise Linear Homotopy, but I am unaware of any extention to CPS.